 To maintain the efficiency and effectiveness of the ongoing business, fitting the pieces of the puzzle together in terms of a “people strategy” will be paramount.
-Honest and effective communication with discernment is the key to making true evaluations and ultimately identifying the most qualified people to lead the company.
+Honest and effective communication with discernment is the key to making accurate evaluations and ultimately identifying the most qualified people to lead the company.

-Succession Questions with Family Owned Businesses
+Succession Questions for Family-Owned Businesses

 In addition to the questions previously listed, family businesses have to address the following:

 - Are there any particular family circumstances with the transition of the company?
 Do the family members know the intentions of the business owner and the terms of the succession plan?

 - Who will manage the business at the death, disability, or retirement of the business owner?
 How is business ownership going to be structured moving forward?

 - How to effectively deal with the “people strategy” so the company and continue to perform successfully?

 - What is the most efficient way to transition the business to a family member(s)?
 Does the business owner want to gift the company to the next generation?